cydriclopez/pgsql-query-json/README.md

 #### 6.1.
 Go server-side code organization

-Our Go server-side code consists of 4 packages files located in [src/server](https://github.com/cydriclopez/pgsql-query-json/tree/main/src/server) directory.
+Our Go server-side code consists of 4 packages located in [src/server](https://github.com/cydriclopez/pgsql-query-json/tree/main/src/server) directory.
 We have mostly inherited from the Go code in the previous tutorial [Parse JSON in PostgreSQL to save records](https://github.com/cydriclopez/pgsql-parse-json).
 The Go server-side code is simple.
 Most of our new code is in the [treedata](https://github.com/cydriclopez/pgsql-query-json/blob/main/src/server/treedata/treedata.go) package.

 | # | package   | file | purpose |
 | --- | ----------- | --- | ----------- |